sheam/template-scaffolder/README.md

 The contents of what would have been written will be dumped to the console.

 # Making a Template
-Variable substitution occurs on file and directory names, and on the file contents.
-A variable name must be surrounded by `$`.
-**e.g.,** if you had a variable named `MYVAR`, in your templates or paths, wherever `$MYVAR$` is encountered, it will be replaced with the value of `MYVAR`.

 1. Create a folder in the **scaffolding** directory.
 2. Create a `scaffolding.config.mjs` file, and configure it as above.
 3. Add files and directories that you will want generated